Create a polynomial chaos for the Ishigami function: a quick start guide to polynomial chaos

 10 [1,0,4] 0.012279

-We notice the a coefficient with marginal degree equal to 6 has a significant impact on the output variance.
+We notice that a coefficient with marginal degree equal to 6 has a significant impact on the output variance.
 Hence, we cannot get a satisfactory polynomial chaos with total degree less that 6.

 Draw Sobol’ indices.